Becoming a governor

 The chairman will hold an informal introductory session for newly elected governors prior to attending their first Council of Governors meeting.

 The Council of Governors as individuals or as a collective group may seek additional training or skills in specific areas.
-This will be agreed by with the chairman.
+This will be agreed with the chair.

 Newly elected governors will have the opportunity to work with an existing governor, who will provide advice and support.

 Governors will also be supported in their communication with Trust members, and the public in general.
 This will be through the membership office.
-This includes supporting you to engage and communicate with the public that have elected you.
-Secretarial support and other information can also be provided and we will also arrange regular sessions where members can meet with Governors.
+This includes supporting governors to engage and communicate with the public that have elected them.
+Secretarial support and other information can also be provided and we will also arrange regular sessions where members can meet with governors.